 5. And use feng shui to boost your luck

 Feng shui is very much focused on boosting luck.
-Many feng shui remedies and interventions are specifically designed for enhancing luck, good fortune, blessings and prosperity and priming you to become more lucky.
+Many feng shui remedies and interventions are specifically designed to enhance luck, good fortune, blessings and prosperity and prime you to become more lucky.
 Feng shui aspires to bring more luck by optimising one’s work and home environments.
 Feng shui studies heaven luck, human luck and earth luck (feng shui).
-The world ‘auspicious’ is one of the most used words in feng shui dictionary and feng shui glossary of terms.
-Companies that use feng shui for enhancing their business list luck factor as one of their top values.
+The word ‘auspicious’ is one of the most used words in the feng shui dictionary and feng shui glossary of terms.
+Companies that use feng shui to enhance their business list the luck factor as one of their top values.
 Well-known hotels and casinos use feng shui to ensure auspicious feng shui for their businesses.

 “Charms have not their power from contracts with spirits, but proceed wholly from strengthening the imagination.”